v0yager33/v0yager33/README.md

 ## 👋  Welcome to My GitHub!
-Hi, I'm Voyager33, a BUAAer focusing on AI algorithm research and engineering.
+Hi, I'm Kaixuan Du, a BUAAer focusing on AI algorithm research and engineering.

 ## ✨  About Me